thissudhir/user-management/README.md

   - Ensures the phone number is valid (10 digits).
   - Prevents adding users with duplicate email IDs.
 - **Display Users**: The list of users is displayed on the same page with the option to edit them.
+- **Autocomplete Search**: Search users by email and display their full name in the search results.

 ## Requirements